Protecting data isn't cheap, but neither is dealing with a data breach.

 "The goal of this research is to not just help companies understand the types of data breaches that could impact their business, but also the potential costs and how best to allocate resources to the prevention, detection and resolution of such an incident," said Dr. Larry Ponemon, chairman and founder of Ponemon Institute, in a statement.
 "This year’s Cost of Data Breach Study also provides guidance on the likelihood an organization will have a data breach and what can be done to reduce the financial consequences."

 All the companies that participated in the study had experienced a data breach ranging from a low of 2,400 compromised records to a high of slightly more than 100,000.
 The organizations were spread across the U.S., U.K., Germany, Australia, France, Brazil, Japan, Italy, India, the UAE and Saudi Arabia.
-The most expensive data breaches occurred in the U.S. and Germany, and costs $201 and $195 per compromised record, respectively.
+The most expensive data breaches occurred in the U.S. and Germany, and cost $201 and $195 per compromised record, respectively.

 The most common root causes of data breaches differed from country to country and affected the cost of the breach.
 Countries in Germany and the Arabian region had more data breaches caused by malicious or criminal attacks than other reasons, while India had the most data breaches caused by system glitches or business process failures.
 Human error was the most often cited cause in the U.K. and Brazil.